OttoDIY/OttoDIYLib/README.md

 TOUCH SENSOR or PUSH BUTTON
 PIN_Button   A0 // TOUCH SENSOR Pin (A0) PULL DOWN RESISTOR MAYBE REQUIRED to stop false interrupts (interrupt PIN)

-RGB NEOPIXEL LED:
-boolean enableRGB = true;    // SET TO FALSE IF NOT USING THIS OPTION NeopixelRGB_PIN  12 // NEOPIXEL pin   DIGITAL PIN (12) NUMPIXELS 1   // change for more than 1, becarefull with the current

 SERVO ASSEMBLY:
 to help assemble Otto's feet and legs - wire link between GND and pin 7 for PLUS & pin 10 for humanoid